Himanshu-0p/express-jwt-auth/README.md

         "name": "krushna patil"
     }
 ]

-Summary of Steps in Postman:
+Summary of Steps in Postman
 POST to /signin with a JSON body to receive a token.
 GET from /users using the received token in the Authorization header.
 If everything is set up correctly, these steps should allow you to authenticate users and retrieve data using your Express application with Postman.